How to Simplify AEM UI Development

 2 min read

-How to Simplify AEM UI Developing
+How to Simplify AEM UI Development

 In Adobe Experience Manager, synchronizing content between local instances and development environments is a frequent necessity.
 There are several approaches: